 IMPROVE YOUR INVESTOR RELATIONS

 There has been a lot of activity in the investor base for the companies listed on Oslo Stock Exchange in the recent year.
-In total for all securities, there are over 85.000 private individuals who have chosen to sell and just under 120.000 who have chosen to buy something they did not own last month (November).
-In total for both genders, the company NAS has attracted the largest amount of private individuals in December 2020, with the second most popular shares being Kongsberg AM (KOA) and SAS AB (SASNO).
+In total for all securities, there are over 85.000 private individuals who have chosen to sell and just under 130.000 who have chosen to buy something they did not own last month (February).
+In total for both genders, the company REC SILICON (RECSI) has attracted the largest amount of private individuals in March 2021, with the second most popular shares being KAHOOT!
+ASA (KAHOT) and NEL ASA (NEL).

 Holdings among men

-In total in December, the various companies on the Stock Exchange experienced attracting just over 102.000 new male investors who did not own the security in question last month.
-On the other hand, almost 74.000 male private individuals have chosen to sell a security they owned last month.
+In total in March, the various companies on the Stock Exchange experienced attracting just over 107.000 new male investors who did not own the security in question last month.
+On the other hand, almost 75.000 male private individuals have chosen to sell a security they owned last month.
+The share that has attracted the largest number of male investors, compared to the previous month, is REC SILICON ASA.

 Top five ownership among men (values)